pmd/pmd/docs/pages/pmd/devdocs/major_contributions/adding_new_cpd_language.md

     public class GoLanguageModule extends CpdOnlyLanguageModuleBase {

-        public GoLanguageModule() {
+        // A public noarg constructor is required. public GoLanguageModule() {
             super(LanguageMetadata.withId("go").name("Go").extensions("go"));
         }

         @Override
         public Tokenizer createCpdTokenizer(LanguagePropertyBundle bundle) {
-            return new GoTokenizer();
+            // This method should return an instance of the tokenizer you created. return new GoTokenizer();
         }
     }
     ```

-   To make PMD find the language module at run time, write the fully-qualified name of your language class into the file `src/main/resources/META-INF/services/net.sourceforge.pmd.lang.Language`.
+   To make PMD find the language module at runtime, write the fully-qualified name of your language class into the file `src/main/resources/META-INF/services/net.sourceforge.pmd.lang.Language`.

+   At this point the new language module should be available in {% jdoc core::lang.LanguageRegistry#CPD %} and usable by CPD like any other language.

 4. Update the test that asserts the list of supported languages by updating the `SUPPORTED_LANGUAGES` constant in [BinaryDistributionIT](https://github.com/pmd/pmd/blob/master/pmd-dist/src/test/java/net/sourceforge/pmd/it/BinaryDistributionIT.java).